microsoft/verona/experiments/process_sandbox/README.md

 The `library_runner` is responsible, at initialization time, for ensuring that both the `PageMap` and the child's memory region (i.e., heap) are correctly mapped in the process's address space.
 For that purposes, it uses the `memfd` file descriptors inherited from the parent.
 It relies on `mmap` to install the heap as a shared memory region that is both readable and writable.
-For the `PageMap`, it resizes the region and drops write access to the corresponding file descriptor using `mmap`.
-Despite observable overlaps between the `PageMap` memory regions and heaps of different children, this initialization step ensures that the corresponding virtual memory is backed by separate physical pages in the different children address spaces.
+The `library_runner` opens the `memfd` file descriptor that corresponds to the `PageMap` object and maps its content read-only in the child's address space.

 #### Invoking the sandbox